-So what is a Debt Consolidation Loan then?
-To put it simply, it's a special type of loan that allows you to convert or consolidate all your existing loans into one single loan.
-This is secured against your home in the form of a new mortgage.
-Home loan rates typically have lower interest rates than all other finance, so this is a way to reduce overall monthly debt stress.
+What is a Debt Consolidation Loan?
+Indeed, it's a type of loan process that allows you to combine your existing loans into one single loan & payment.
+Therefore, in this scenario, we discuss new mortgage secured loans against your home.
+As home loan rates typically have lower interest rates than other finance options; they often reduce overall monthly debt payments.

 It involves combining all your debts and loans, whether you are up-to-date with payments on them or not, into one loan.
 This loan should have a lower overall periodical repayment.

-A common circumstance is if a person falls sick and cannot work for example.
-They may then leave their not so critical loans like credit cards go into default, while just paying their mortgage.
-Then the debt and monthly repayments to clear it begin to mount.
-This can then lead to mortgage defaults as minimum payments on other debts must be paid to avoid debt collection proceedings.
+A common circumstance is if a person falls sick and cannot work, for example.
+They may then leave their not so critical loans like credit cards to go into default, while just paying their mortgage.
+Then the debt and monthly repayments to clear it to begin to mount.
+However, this can then lead to mortgage defaults as minimum payments on other debts must be paid to avoid debt collection proceedings.

-During this six month period with no income coming in, the family was forced to pay for their daily living expenses with credit cards.
-David was not in a position to pay his loans and defaulted on his mortgage and car loans too.
+During these six months, with no income coming in, the family was forced to pay for their daily living expenses with credit cards.
+David was not in a position to pay his loans and defaulted on his mortgage and car loans as well.

 The critical things to consider in this situation were:

-Upon his recovery, David assessed his situation and realised that it was impossible for him to try and pay off all his defaulted loan repayments and credit cards.
-This was compounded by some high interest rates and penalties associated with each of his loans.
-After being refused personal loans from a number of possible lenders and being faced with the possibility of losing his family home, David was advised by a close friend to approach a debt consolidation specialist.
+Upon his recovery, David assessed his situation and realised that he couldn't pay off all his defaulted loan repayments and credit cards.
+However, this worsened as the high-interest rates; and penalties associated with each of his loans have compounded.
+However, David wondered if now was the right time to use debt consolidation to combine his bad credit into his home loan?
+After being refused personal loans from several possible lenders and being faced with the possibility of losing his family home, David was advised by a close friend to consider debt consolidation and bad credit home loans.

-By doing this, David reduced his outgoings by nearly $1000 per month.
-Best of all now however, was that all the lenders were off his back.
+As a result, David reduced his outgoings by nearly $1000 per month.
+Best of all now, however, was that all the lenders were off his back.
 He is now able to put the past in the past and move forward.

-Debt consolidation loans are saving various families like David's from losing everything they have worked hard for.
-If you are in a similar situation, then contact us to find out how a Debt Consolidation Loan could help you.
+Debt consolidation mortgages are saving various families like David's from losing everything.
+Therefore, if you are in a similar situation, then contact us on 1300 796 850 & find out how a Debt Consolidation Loan may help you.